 - 1/4 cup coconut unsweetened shredded for topping

-- Wash the dal by rinsing in a colander.
-Set aside rinsed dal.
+- Wash the split pigeon peas by rinsing them in a colander.
+Set aside.2 cup split pigeon peas

 - Push the pressure cook button to saute, and heat coconut oil for 30 seconds.
-Next, add garlic to hot coconut oil and sautee for 1 minute.
+Next, add garlic to hot coconut oil and sautee for 1 minute.2 tablespoons coconut oil, 5 cloves garlic

-- Stir in the coriander powder, cumin powder, garam masala, fenugreek, turmeric, saute for one minute, continually stirring.
-This is called tempering, and it helps draw out the flavors of the spices.
+- Stir in the coriander powder, cumin powder, garam masala, fenugreek, and turmeric.
+Saute for one minute, continually stirring.
+This is called tempering, and it helps draw out the flavors of the spices.1 teaspoon coriander, 1 teaspoon ground cumin, 1/2 teaspoon fenugreek, 1/2 teaspoon garam masala, 1 tablespoon turmeric

 - Lock the pressure cooker lid in place.
 Set Instant Pot to high pressure for 15 minutes cook time.
 When done, allow the pressure to naturally release for about 10 minutes.
 The dal will continue to cook during this time.
 At 10 minutes, quick release the pressure valve for the remaining pressure.

-- Serve over rice and top with chopped fresh cilantro, coconut flakes, and chopped dates.
+- Serve over rice and top with chopped fresh cilantro, coconut flakes, and chopped dates.3 dates, 1/4 cup cilantro, 1/4 cup coconut